Nicolas Chantereine: Coimbra (1518–1527)

 The weathered statues of the Apostles and Doctors of the Church in the portal, made between 1522 and 1525, were carved by Nicolau Chanterene and Jean de Rouen.
-They are the most emblematic piece of the whole monastic ensemble, harmonising the artistic elements of the Manueline with other features from Renaissance inspiration.
+They are the most emblematic piece of the whole monastic ensemble, harmonising the artistic elements of the Manueline style with other features from Renaissance inspiration.

-But the ornate, polygonal pulpit (1521) in the private chapel of the monastery is considered a masterwork of Chanterene and one of the most beautiful Renaissance pulpits in the world.
-Around the seated Doctors of the Church one can find niches, baldachins, pilasters and entablatures.
+The ornate, polygonal pulpit (1521) in the private chapel of the monastery is considered a masterwork of Chanterene.
+Around the seated Doctors of the Church are niches, baldachins, pilasters and entablatures.